lonnelyboy/webrtc_dep_tools/docs/native-code/development/index.md

 Many WebRTC committers are also Chromium committers.
 To make sure to use the right account for pushing commits to WebRTC, use the `user.email` Git config setting.
-The recommended way is to have the chromium committer account set globally as described at the [depot tools setup page][depot-tools] and then set `user.email` locally for the WebRTC repos using:
+The recommended way is to have the chromium.org account set globally as described at the [depot tools setup page][depot-tools] and then set `user.email` locally for the WebRTC repos using (change to your webrtc.org address):

 ```
 $ cd /path/to/webrtc/src
-$ git config user.email <YOUR_WEBRTC_COMMITTER_EMAIL>
+$ git config user.email yourname@webrtc.org
 ```

 ## Example Applications